 I have been using DiabeticPIM for a long time, and for the most part, I really like it.
 It has almost everything I need, and I found the food database excellent.
 It is easy to use and has some nice reporting features that I used to publish on my website.
 They also recently released a desktop component, which is very nice as well.

 However, I’m not sure how active the developer is.
 I am having a problem where when I purge my past data, it wipes out my basal rates too!
 Then I have to re-enter them, which creates a “Basal Rate Change” entry in my logbook.
 Makes people think that I’m mucking with my basal rates every week or so!
 I wrote the support address on 12/29/04 and have not heard back.
 I’ve also sent in several suggestions for features/enhancements and didn’t get any response there either.
 Not that a response is required for enhancement requests, but it certainly is for support requests!!

-One of the features I’m missing, is the ability to have different ratios for different times of the day.
+One of the features I’m missing is the ability to have different ratios for different times of the day.
 For example, during the day, I take 1 unit of Humalog to cover 8 grams of carbs.
 However, in the morning, that ratio is more like 1 unit of Humalog to cover 5.8 grams of carbs.
 So, even using this software, I still have to pull out the calculator for breakfast.

 I’ll add another post when I find something I like (or settle on).
-Maybe I’ll compile my list of features that I want, and start marketing the idea to some of the prominent pocket pc developers out there… See if I can talk anyone into taking the project on!
+Maybe I’ll compile my list of features I want and start marketing the idea to some of the prominent pocket pc developers out there… See if I can talk anyone into taking the project on!
 That’s pretty ambitious, and who knows if I’ll take it that far – but big things start with little ideas.